medamineharbaoui/US-News-Articles-App/README.md

 ## **Overview**

 This project delivers a **local news experience** for cities in the United States.
-The system processes news articles, classifies them as either "local" or "global," determines the location for the local news, and allows users to search and filter articles based on their location.
+The system processes news articles, classifies them as either "local" or "global," determines the location for local news, and allows users to search and filter articles based on their location.
+It leverages **OpenAI's GPT-4o-mini model to intelligently classify articles and extract city-level information for accurate localization**.
 The project is built using:

 - **React** for the frontend
 - **Node.js** for the backend